With Star Service & Study Abroad, participants' safety is our primary concern.

 ■ Remain in regular contact with SSSA staff and students.

 ■ Do not wear expensive clothing or flashy jewelry.

 ■ Try to keep as low of a profile as possible.

 ■ Try not to make yourself conspicuous by dress or loud or vulgar speech.

 ■ Dress modestly and casually as much as possible.

-We have written these safety guidelines to inform students as to how they can best avoid unfortunate and potentially dangerous situations.
-We hope that by following these guidelines students will have a safe, healthy and enriching travel experience.
-Though we do understand that there are some incidents that are beyond our control.
-In the unfortunate case of sexual or other forms of physical assault students are strongly advised to contact the police and their program administrator immediately.
+We have written these safety guidelines to inform participants as to how they can best avoid unfortunate and potentially dangerous situations.
+We hope that by following these guidelines participants will have a safe, healthy and enriching travel experience.
+Though, we do understand that there are some incidents that are beyond our control.
+In the unfortunate case of sexual or other forms of physical assault, participants are strongly advised to contact the police and their program administrator immediately.
 Please see below for local emergency contacts and visit our contacts page for more information.